-Earl Grey tea is extremely popular around the world and known as British tea.
+Earl Grey tea is extremely popular around the world and is known as British tea.
 It’s a flavored tea – the black tea leaves form the base of it.
 It also has oils from the rind of bergamot orange mixed in.

 Where did the name Earl Grey come from?
 One story explains that a Chinese mandarin tea master blended the first cup of this for Charles Grey, the 2nd Earl of Grey and Prime Minister of the United Kingdom from 1830-1834.
-The story holds that the tea master use bergamot as a flavor to offset the lime flavor from the well water.
+The story holds that the tea master uses bergamot as a flavor to offset the lime flavor from the well water.

 Black tea is used as a breakfast tea because it tastes the best with a variety of flavors.

 Assam tea is the most popular black tea variety and is used in English Breakfast Tea.
 It’s also used in Chai tea blends.

 English Breakfast tea varies from brand to brand.
 Some use a variety of different tea leaves and others use just one.
 It’s usually just black tea leaves and has a very strong flavor.

 Finally, you’ll also find a plethora of different varieties of fruit and herbal blends of tea.
 A lot of them use some form of black tea leaves as their base because it gives the tea a flavor depth that other types don’t have.